Venerons/civis/README.md

 * **WebOS** - [ipk](https://build.phonegap.com/apps/282025/download/webos/)
 * **Symbian** - [wgz](https://build.phonegap.com/apps/282025/download/symbian/)

-## Support
+## Contributing
 You like CivJS and you want to contribute with its development?
 Good!
-There's essentially three way to contribute to the CivJS project development:
+There's basically three way to contribute to the CivJS project development:

 1. **Beta Tester** The easiest, and requires no knowledge of programming.
-Simply, give feedback through the [issue tracker](https://github.com/Venerons/CivJS/issues) reporting bugs, hints, tips, and user experience.
+Simply, give feedback through the [issue tracker](https://github.com/Venerons/CivJS/issues) reporting bugs, hints, tips, and your user experience.
 2. **Sponsor** Donations help pay the costs fo maintenance of the project and to motivate the developers.
 It's little for you, huge for us!
 [Click here to know how to donate](http://venerons.github.io/CivJS/index.html#donate).
 3. **Collaborator** The hardest, but it's also the most useful!
 At now I'll appreciate if someone want to draw a default graphic set for the game (in the final version I hope to include various graphic sets so don't be scared to try!)